CloudBindle/bindle/PANCAN_WORKFLOW_DEV_NODE_README.md

     * Vagrant
     * VirtualBox
 * copy and customize the Bindle template of your choice (a single node only, do not use a cluster profile)
-* launch your development node using vagrant_cluster_launch.pl, select "--use-virtualbox"
+* launch your development node using bin/launcher/launch_cluster.pl, select "--use-virtualbox"
 * ssh into your node
 * Vagrant will automatically create a vagrant directory ("/vagrant" on the VM and within your "working_dir/master" dir) that is shared between your host and the VM
 * create new SeqWare workflows in this "working_dir/master" directory, please see the Developer Getting Started Guide at http://seqware.io